zhaolongzhong/twitter/README.md

-# Project 3 - *Twitter*
+# Project 4 - *Twitter*

 **Twitter** is a basic twitter app to read and compose tweets from the [Twitter API](https://apps.twitter.com/).

-Time spent: **22** hours spent in total
+Time spent: **16** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-- [X] User can sign in using OAuth login flow.
-- [X] User can view last 20 tweets from their home timeline.
+- [X] Hamburger menu
+   - [X] Dragging anywhere in the view should reveal the menu.
+   - [X] The menu should include links to your profile, the home timeline, and the mentions view.
+   - [X] The menu can look similar to the example or feel free to take liberty with the UI.
+- [X] Profile page
-- [X] The current signed in user will be persisted across restarts.
+   - [X] Contains the user header view
-- [X] In the home timeline, user can view tweet with the user profile picture, username, tweet text, and timestamp.
-In other words, design the custom cell with the proper Auto Layout settings.
-You will also need to augment the model classes.
+   - [X] Contains a section with the users basic stats: # tweets, # following, # followers
-- [X] User can pull to refresh.
+- [X] Home Timeline
-- [X] User can compose a new tweet by tapping on a compose button.
-- [X] User can tap on a tweet to view it, with controls to retweet, favorite, and reply.
+   - [X] Tapping on a user image should bring up that user's profile page

 The following **optional** features are implemented:

-- [X] When composing, you should have a countdown in the upper right for the tweet limit.
-- [ ] After creating a new tweet, a user should be able to view it in the timeline immediately without refetching the timeline from the network.
-- [X] Retweeting and favoriting should increment the retweet and favorite count.
-- [X] User should be able to unretweet and unfavorite and should decrement the retweet and favorite count.
+- [ ] Profile Page
+   - [ ] Implement the paging view for the user description.
+   - [X] As the paging view moves, increase the opacity of the background screen.
+See the actual Twitter app for this effect
-- [X] Replies should be prefixed with the username and the reply_id should be set when posting the tweet,
+   - [X] Pulling down the profile page should blur and resize the header image.
-- [ ] User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client.
+- [ ] Account switching
+   - [ ] Long press on tab bar to bring up Account view with animation
+   - [ ] Tap account to switch to
+   - [ ] Include a plus button to Add an Account
+   - [ ] Swipe to delete an account

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

 1. Profile page implementation
-2. Persist data locally
+2. Hamburger navigation

 ## Libraries and tools used
 - [OAuthSwift](https://github.com/OAuthSwift/OAuthSwift) - Swift based OAuth library for iOS